dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

 The last step of the pipeline concerns the evaluation profiles of cfDNA.

-To do so we have developed a program named insertSizeAnalysisBED.py that evaluates fragmentation profiles of cfDNA and produces the following:
+To do so we have developed a program named insertSizeAnalysisBED.py that evaluates fragmentation profiles of cfDNA and produces the following output:
 ```
  /home/centos/Results/example.FgbioDeDup_Distreport.txt
 ```

-### Question 4: Is it possible to run specific parts of the workflow and not the full thing ?
+### Question 4: Is it possible to run specific parts of the workflow and not the full pipeline ?

 The short answer to this question is NO. We are planning to provide this functionality in the future.